tst-race/race-quickstart/README.md

   - (optional) [Android Debug Bridge (ADB)](https://www.xda-developers.com/install-adb-windows-macos-linux/)
   - (optional) Android Device (tested on Android-10/SDK-29)

-This guide has been tested on Linux and MacOS laptops (including Apple Silicon) with 32GB of RAM and 6-Core CPUs.
+This guide has been tested on Linux, MacOS laptops (including Apple Silicon), and Windows laptops using Windows Subsystem for Linux 2.0 (Ubuntu on Windows) with 32GB of RAM and 6-Core CPUs.
 If trying to run on lower-resource devices (particularly RAM) some of these test deployments may not run.
 This is because these test deployments are running _all_ RACE nodes on the host, and does not reflect the resource requirements of a real-world RACE deployment where only a single node would be running on any given host.

 The host system will need about 40GB of free storage for the docker images, software, and deployment logs that are used in this guide.